-1. Small-scale logging for lumber that sells in the village 2. cash crop farming: peanut and cassava.
-3. Rearing livestock: ranching and rearing pigs.
+1) Small-scale logging (lumber sold in the village).
+2. cash cropping and farming: peanuts and cassava.
+3. Livestock: ranching and rearing pigs.
 4. Sewing school uniforms.

 Assistant /sect/treasurer and seven other Councillors.

-Village Council; Parent Teacher Friends Association (Primary and Nursery ); Church organizations; Health organization; White Rock Sports Club (not registered) that participates at heritage levels (football); school feeding group; Community Policing Group.
-The Village has two radio sets and receives a mobile phone network signal for communication.
+Village Council, Parent Teacher Friends Association, Primary and Nursery, Church organizations, Health organization, Sports Club (not registered); White Rock Club (football club that participates at heritage levels); Feeding group; Community Policing Group.
+The Village has radio sets and receives signal from a mobile phone network for communication. .

 Building Village benab- jubilee grant.
-Upgrading women culture for food processing.
-Upgrading livestock rearing (cattle).
+Upgrading women culture for food process.
+Upgrading livestock rearing “cattle”.
 Hot meal and snack programme.